MIC: Model-agnostic Integrated Cross-channel Recommenders: Introduction

-\begin{itemize} \item We formulate the matching stage of recommendation as connecting user and item in multiple channels and propose a model-agnostic \methodname~ architecture based on integrated cross-channel user and item representation learning techniques. \item To the best of our knowledge, this is the first work that proves it is possible to utilize only one model to handle U2I, U2U, U2I channels retrieval simultaneously, which would immensely reduce the iteration and maintain the cost of various models for different channels. \item We address the aforementioned long-standing challenges in recommendation in a unified manner and introduce a cross-channel contrastive scheme to mitigate the uncertainty of co-evolving user-item correlations. \item Compared with the existing method, \methodname~ shows superior performance on two public datasets in effectiveness and efficiency. \methodname~ can also be incorporated into other matching stage recommenders to boost their performance. \item We deployed our models on online services, the satisfactory online $A/B$ test results over million-scale users and items confirm the efficiency and effectiveness of \methodname~ in practice. \end{itemize}
+\begin{itemize} \item We formulate the matching stage of recommendation as connecting user and item from multiple channels and propose a model-agnostic \methodname~ architecture based on integrated cross-channel user and item representation learning techniques. \item We address the aforementioned long-standing challenges in recommendation in a unified manner via a cross-channel contrastive aggregation mechanism. \methodname~ mitigates the uncertainty of co-evolving user-item correlations and alleviates the seesaw effect between retrieval accuracy and diversity.
+To the best of our knowledge, this is the first work that proves it is possible to simultaneously utilize U2I, U2U, and U2I channels to improve retrieval accuracy and diversity. \item Compared with the existing method, \methodname~ shows superior effectiveness and efficiency performance on four public datasets. \methodname~ can also be incorporated into other matching stage recommenders to boost their performance. \item We deployed \methodname~ on the Tencent News platform, the satisfactory online $A/B$ test results on million-scale users and items confirm the efficiency and effectiveness of \methodname~ practiclly. \end{itemize}